sk-classroom/asc-final-exam/exam-examples.md

    - [ ] A) Token embeddings, Segment embeddings, and Position embeddings
    - [ ] B) Word embeddings, Sentence embeddings, and Document embeddings
    - [ ] C) Character embeddings, Word embeddings, and Paragraph embeddings
-   - [ ] D) N-ram embeddings, Skip-ram embeddings, and Continuous bag of words embeddings
+   - [ ] D) N-gram embeddings, Skip-gram embeddings, and Continuous bag of words embeddings
    >Answer: A) Token embeddings, Segment embeddings, and Position embeddings

 34. What is a significant advantage of BERT over traditional language models?